Alzheimer's and dementia care: Tips for daily tasks

-A person with Alzheimer's disease might become agitated when once-simple tasks become difficult.
+A person with dementia might become agitated when once-simple tasks become difficult.
 To limit challenges and ease frustration:

 - Schedule wisely.
-Establish a routine to make each day less agitating and confusing.
-People with Alzheimer's disease can still learn and follow routines.
-Often it is best to schedule tasks, such as bathing or medical appointments, when the person is most alert and refreshed.
-Allow some flexibility within the routine for spontaneous activities.
+Establish a daily routine.
+Some tasks, such as bathing or medical appointments, are easier when the person is most alert and refreshed.
+Allow some flexibility for spontaneous activities or particularly difficult days.

 - Involve the person.
-Allow your loved one to do as much as possible with the least amount of assistance.
-For example, people with Alzheimer's disease might be able to set the table with the help of visual cues or dress independently if you lay out clothes in the order they go on.
+Allow the person with dementia to do as much as possible with the least amount of assistance.
+For example, he or she might be able to set the table with the help of visual cues or dress independently if you lay out clothes in the order they go on.

 - Provide choices.
-Fewer options are better but give the person with Alzheimer's disease choices every day.
+Provide some, but not too many, choices every day.
 For example, provide two outfits to choose from, ask if he or she prefers a hot or cold beverage, or ask if he or she would rather go for a walk or see a movie.

 - Provide simple instructions.
-People with Alzheimer's disease best understand clear, one-step communication.
+People with dementia best understand clear, one-step communication.

 - Reduce distractions.
-Turn off the TV and minimize other distractions at mealtime and during conversations to make it easier for the person with Alzheimer's disease to focus.
+Turn off the TV and minimize other distractions at mealtime and during conversations to make it easier for the person with dementia to focus.

-Over time, a person living with dementia will become more dependent.
-But there's a lot you can do to maximize the quality of your interactions and reduce frustration.
-Try to stay flexible and adapt your routine and expectations as needed.
+Over time, a person with dementia will become more dependent.
+To reduce frustration, stay flexible and adapt your routine and expectations as needed.

-For example, if your loved one starts insisting on wearing the same outfit every day, consider buying a few identical outfits.
+For example, if he or she wants to wear the same outfit every day, consider buying a few identical outfits.
 If bathing is met with resistance, consider doing it less often.
-Relaxing your expectations can go a long way toward self-care and well-being.

 Create a safe environment

 - Prevent falls.
-Avoid scatter rugs, extension cords and any clutter that could cause your loved one to trip or fall.
+Avoid scatter rugs, extension cords and any clutter that could cause falls.
 Install handrails or grab bars in critical areas.

 - Use locks.
 Install locks on cabinets that contain anything potentially dangerous, such as medicine, alcohol, guns, toxic cleaning substances, dangerous utensils and tools.